Healthy Foundations says Catoosa property still a consideration for rehab center

-Healthy Foundations, the nonprofit group that was seeking a zoning change – from agricultural to special use – for a piece of Catoosa County property they were interested in as a location for a substance abuse rehabilitation center, withdrew their application on Sept.
+Healthy Foundations, the nonprofit group that was seeking a zoning change -- from agricultural to special use -- for a piece of Catoosa County property it was interested in as a location for a substance abuse rehabilitation center, withdrew its application on Sept.
 19, before it even reached the zoning board hearing stage of the process.

 “Some people think we did it because of the town hall meetings we held,” says Healthy Foundations co-founder DeLaine Hunter, “but that was not the case.
 A handful of people were upset at those meetings, but most people have been supportive.”